Volume Weighted Average Price (VWAP) Indicator

 [1] J.P.
 Morgan U.S. Quarterly Summary

-[2] Morgan Stanley’s U.S. Cash Equity Order Handling & Routing Practice
+[2] Morgan Stanley Order Handling & Routing Practice

 [3] RBC Capital Markets Aiden® Arrival Announcement

-[4] ETF Execution Strategies — A study note on Jane Street’s Report
+[4] ETF Execution Strategies — Jane Street

 [5] BlackRock Global Perspective White Paper